The iPhone 14 Pro ‘pill’ is the perfect symbol of Apple’s shameless UX genius

 Apple has done it again.
 The genius of these guys knows no limits.
 Their bombastic chutzpah is worth a billion Apple Park donuts.
-If you ever doubted Steve Jobs’ gall was alive and kicking at Apple, look no further than to what happened during the iPhone 14 presentation, when one of the seemingly Midjourney-generated presenters (/imagine “politically correct human with the right set of features to convey lofty brand ideals”) announced that new pill thingamajig.
+If you ever doubted Steve Jobs’s gall was alive and kicking at Apple, look no further than to what happened during the iPhone 14 presentation, when one of the seemingly Midjourney-generated presenters (/imagine “politically correct human with the right set of features to convey lofty brand ideals”) announced that new pill thingamajig.

 You probably know what I’m talking about by now.
 “The Dynamic Island,” Apple calls it.
-But if not, allow me to give you a full timeline of events so you can understand how we got to this new…feature?
+But if not, allow me to give you a full timeline of events so you can understand how we got to this new . . . feature?
 Back when the iPhone X came out, Apple introduced FaceID, which required an ugly notch cut into the screen that negated the #1 selling point of that iPhone: “It’s all display.”
 People hated it, but it stayed and it eventually became a symbol that identified Apple’s new phone generation, much like the white earbuds did with the iPod.

-Fast forward four generations and here we are, with a new iPhone 14 Pro that transforms the hardware notch into a pill-shaped hole in the top middle of the screen that contains the front camera and all the FaceID sensors.
+Fast-forward four generations and here we are, with a new iPhone 14 Pro that transforms the hardware notch into a pill-shaped hole in the top middle of the screen that contains the front camera and all the FaceID sensors.
 And the true genius of that pill isn’t in its updated physical design, but in how the software so adeptly normalizes a hole in your screen.
 Apple has made the once-maligned camera in the middle of your precious content feel absolutely essential.

 Apple played an ugly feature beautifully